MahirTanzim/MathCompiler/README.md

 ```bash
   gcc lex.yy.c parser.tab.c -o sdt.out
 ```
 After that an executable file named `sdt.out` will be created.
 Which is our project.
+(You may see some warnings.
+Ignore them)

 #### Executing the program:
 ```bash
   ./sdt.out
 ```
-Now the in the terminal, the program will be asked for a  Mathematical expression to translate it into the 3 address code.

-### Project Update:
-- ❌ Three-address code generation
-- ✅ Show the value of the expression
-- ✅ Handle divide by zero problem
-- ✅ Handle parentheses in the expression
-- ✅ Floating point values